guibastack/traffic-lights-api-server/README.md

     <li>
         In a terminal within the project, run
         <code>php artisan queue:work --queue=default</code> to
-        start queuing to send authentication tokens to users.
+        start queuing to send authentication tokens (via email) to users.
     </li>
     <li>
         In a terminal within the project, run